seL4/sel4-tutorials/tutorials/hello-world/hello-world.md

 The final image can be run by:
 /*? macros.simulate_block() ?*/

-This will run the result on a qemu instance.
+This will run the result on an instance of the [QEMU](https://www.qemu.org) simulator.
 If everything has worked, you should see:

 ```
 Booting all finished, dropped to user space
 /*- filter TaskCompletion("hello-world", TaskContentType.ALL) -*/